You-Gao/Blog/_work/2024-10-03-physical-hand.md

 The Gilded Age is a period of American history we all heard about in middle school history class.
 We learned about the magnates, robber barons, journalists, state powers, and the worker exploitation that occurred.
 We have all seen the political cartoon where you have all the workers lifting fat magnates.
 However, we, as kids, were not really thinking about class consciousness or the operations of the political world.[^1] Which, alas, leads to today; I'm less of a kid now, and my attention has been turned back to these topics.

-The title of this blog, then, is a two-part critique of the moral bankruptcy during the Gilded Age and the use of economic doctrine to justify/strengthen those positions of power.
+The title of this blog, then, is a two-part investigation into the moral bankruptcy during the Gilded Age and the use of economic doctrine to justify/strengthen those positions of power.
 Adam Smith's concept of the invisible hand becomes physical.
 That is, the economic and market mechanisms divined by the invisible hand are no longer abstract and beautiful.
 It has been cast out of the garden and is now in the hands of us humans.
 I look back to the Gilded Age as a case study precisely because it was a point in time when economic dogmatism was at its peak and its effects most destructive.

 Some would say I'm cherry-picking or misconstruing the "true" power of economics and to that I say maybe I am.[^2] But what's important is my agenda, which is that positivist mathematical economics is sadly not free from human fallibility (a year ago, I definitely wanted it to be).
 I want to start considering again the political part of economics which was dropped at the turn of the 19th century in favor for what we have today in the 21st century.